U.S. Federal and State Cases, Codes, and Articles

 (a) The Attorney General may petition the superior court:

-(1) To enjoin the proposed unlawful conveyance, transfer, or assignment of assets of a corporation described in paragraph (2) of subsection (a) of Code Section 14-3-1302 in situations in which the transferee knew of its unlawfulness;
+(1) To enjoin the proposed unlawful conveyance, transfer, or assignment of assets of a charitable corporation in situations in which the transferee knew of its unlawfulness;

-(2) To set aside the unlawful conveyance, transfer, or assignment of assets of a corporation described in paragraph (2) of subsection (a) of Code Section 14-3-1302 in situations in which the transferee knew of its unlawfulness;
+(2) To set aside the unlawful conveyance, transfer, or assignment of assets of a charitable corporation in situations in which the transferee knew of its unlawfulness;

 (3) To dissolve a corporation that:

-(B) Has continued to exceed or abuse the authority conferred upon it by law; or
+(C) Has exceeded or abused, and is continuing to exceed or abuse, the authority conferred upon it by law; or

 (4) To compel accounting and restitution or other appropriate relief for violation of Code Sections 14-3-830, 14-3-842, 14-3-860 through 14-3-864, or 14-3-1301.